KNOW BETTER NEW YORK CONNECTIONS

 Insurance is a leading employer in New York.
 In 2021, the industry provided 166,000 jobs in New York, including those employed by insurance carriers, agencies, brokerages and related services, according to the U.S. Bureau of Labor Statistics.
 New York also boasts one of the largest insurance workforces in the country.
 The Empire State ranked fourth nationwide for the number of jobs provided by the insurance industry.

 A Large Taxpayer

 New York State imposes a tax on insurance premiums.
 Premium taxes paid by insurance companies in New York totaled $2 billion in 2021, according to the U.S. Department of Commerce, Bureau of the Census.
 This is in addition to numerous other taxes, assessments and fees paid by insurance companies.

 Insurance companies invest the premiums they collect in state and local municipal bonds, helping to fund the building of roads, schools and other public projects.
 They provide businesses with the capital for research, expansions and other ventures through their investments in corporate equities and bonds.
 Property and casualty insurers held more than $23.9 billion in New York State municipal bonds in 2015, according to A.M.
 Best.

 Insuring New York’s Future

 Although the insurance industry is an important employer, taxpayer and investor, providing insurance services is the industry’s most important contribution to the New York economy.
 Each year the insurance industry pays billions of dollars in insurance claims to New York State residents.
-In 2016, property and casualty insurance companies paid $26 billion in claims, including $8.6 billion in private passenger auto insurance claims, $2.2 billion in homeowners claims, $15 billion in commercial insurance and $3.6 billion in workers compensation claims, according to SNL Financial.
+In 2021, property and casualty insurance companies paid $33.5 billion in claims, including $17.9 billion in auto claims, $6 billion in commercial claims, $4.6 billion in homeowners claims and $4 billion in workers compensation, according to SNL Financial.